Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Clara wasn’t actually clear on what the governor-general was *for* in a constitutional sense, despite ample opportunity to learn.
 She’d been much too focused on work ever since leaving Earth.
 The most she’d paid attention had been some big televised occasion about “Opening the *Thing”* where he’d read a speech on behalf of the King of England, though the speech had actually been *written* by the Prime Minister and the Cabinet.
 And there was a ceremonial thing about how he couldn’t just enter the *Thing* chamber but had to be invited in, a symbolic gesture to signify…

 ...And so on.
-How the hell a colony that wasn’t even ten years old already had traditions like that she didn’t know, and thank God the next election was years away---Maybe by the time it arrived, she’d have had time to figure out how the damn system was supposed to work and how the Social Alliance Party was different from the Democratic Liberal Party, and...all the rest of it.
+How the hell a colony that wasn’t even ten years old already had traditions like that she didn’t know, and thank God the next election was years away - Maybe by the time it arrived, she’d have had time to figure out how the damn system was supposed to work and how the Social Alliance Party was different from the Democratic Liberal Party, and...all the rest of it.

 Sandy himself was a willowy figure with more salt than pepper in his hair and a wide red sash over his right shoulder.
 He straightened his jacket upon alighting from the car, and began his inspection.